Linear Regression with Spotify Data

 Flagged 61 outliers (Cook's D > 4/n).

-Students should get full credit if they write something along the lines like: Removing features with high multicollinearity is important because correlated predictors can inflate standard errors and make it difficult to interpret which variables are truly significant.
-Outliers identified by Cook’s Distance can have an outsized influence on regression coefficients, which may distort the model’s fit.
-By addressing both, we build a regression model that is more stable, reliable, and interpretable.
+Removing features with high multicollinearity is important because strongly correlated predictors can inflate standard errors and make it difficult to interpret which variables are truly associated with the response.
+Similarly, outliers identified by Cook’s Distance can exert an outsized influence on regression coefficients and distort the model’s fit.
+By addressing both multicollinearity and influential observations, we build a linear regression model that is more stable, reliable, and interpretable.

 Feature Selection with AIC and Forward Selection